corshatech/cast/README.md

 ### Kubeshark

 CAST uses Kubeshark 37.0.
-If you would like to install it to your ```$PATH```, the binary can be downloaded from the release page: [Kubeshark Release 37.0](https://github.com/kubeshark/kubeshark/releases/tag/37.0).
-Otherwise, CAST will download to the app's private config directory.
+If you would like to install Kubeshark system wide, the binary can be downloaded from the release page: [Kubeshark Release 37.0](https://github.com/kubeshark/kubeshark/releases/tag/37.0).
+Otherwise, CAST will install the Kubeshark binary in the app's private config directory.

 More information about installing Kubeshark can be found on their